wibotic/socketcand_translate/README.md

 This is a program that lets the [Olimex ESP32-EVB](https://www.olimex.com/Products/IoT/ESP32/ESP32-EVB/open-source-hardware) act as a [socketcand](https://github.com/linux-can/socketcand/) adapter.
-It runs a server that translates traffic between TCP socketcand clients and its CAN bus.
+It runs a server on port 29536 that translates traffic between TCP socketcand clients and its CAN bus.

 Clients can connect to the adapter via TCP socketcand to communicate with the CAN bus connected to the adapter.